ForestAdmin/agent-nodejs/docs/datasources/connection/partial-imports.md

-You may not want to import all collections from a datasource.
+You may not want to import all collections from a data source.

 This can be achieved by providing a whitelist or a blacklist in the options of the `agent.addDataSource` method.